BenTheElder/old-site/blog/automata.md

 <div class="tile">
 <p class="title">Wireworld</p>
 <a href="https://en.wikipedia.org/wiki/Wireworld">Wireworld</a> is a cellular automata created by <a href="hhttps://en.wikipedia.org/wiki/Brian_Silverman">Brian Silverman</a>.
-While relatively simple, it is and easy to construct logic circuits in and is Turing-complete.
+While relatively simple, it is easy to construct logic circuits in and is Turing-complete.
 Wireworld has the following states (and their colors in the demo below):